maniadav/python_backend_boilerplate/deploy.md

 - The workflow assumes that the Elastic Beanstalk application and environment are already set up.
 - Ensure the S3 bucket specified in `S3_BUCKET_NAME` exists and is accessible.
 - The `Dockerfile.prod` should include all necessary configurations for running the application in production.
+- Ensure the application version specified in Elastic Beanstalk matches the version being deployed to avoid errors like "Incorrect application version."